sigoden/argc/docs/task-automation.md

 - Argcfile
 - Argcfile.sh

-You can use environment variable `ARGC_SCRIPT` to custom script name
+You can use environment variable `ARGC_SCRIPT` to custom script name.

 ```
 ARGC_SCRIPT=taskfile